monte-language/monte/docs/source/packaging.rst

   git clone https://github.com/monte-language/mt-mafia
   cd mt-mafia
-  mt test mafiabot
+  monte test mafiabot
-  mt run mafiabot chat.freenode.net
+  monte run mafiabot chat.freenode.net
 This should result in the bot connecting to IRC and being ready to receive commands.

 Monte packages are defined by a file in the project root directory named ``mt.json``.
 This file includes package metadata and a list of dependencies.
 Previous to the first run, a Nix package is built from the project and its dependencies (currently these can either be from a local directory or a Git repository).
-The ``mt test`` command collects all unit tests in the project and starts the test runner, whereas ``mt run`` invokes the ``main`` function in mafiabot.mt.
-(The build step can be invoked directly using ``mt build``.)
+The ``monte test`` command collects all unit tests in the project and starts the test runner, whereas ``monte run`` invokes the ``main`` function in mafiabot.mt.
+(The build step can be invoked directly using ``monte build``.)

 The format for ``mt.json`` is a JSON file with the following keys: